beetbox/confuse/README.rst

 **Confuse** is a configuration library for Python that uses `YAML`_.
-It takes care of defaults, overrides, type checking, command-line integration, human-readable errors, and standard OS-specific locations.
+It takes care of defaults, overrides, type checking, command-line integration, environment variable support, human-readable errors, and standard OS-specific locations.

 What It Does
 ------------